rcmdnk/chatgpt-prompt-wrapper/README.md

 # `global` is special name and not a subcommand
 model = "gpt-4o-2024-08-06"

+# If model has no corresponding tiktoken's encoding, specify encoding_name
+# Such a "chatgpt-4o-latest" is not supported by tiktoken.encoding_for_model
+# encoding_name = "o200k_base"

 # Following model_max_tokens and prices are pre-defined in
 # https://github.com/rcmdnk/chatgpt-prompt-wrapper/blob/main/src/chatgpt_prompt_wrapper/chatgpt/chatgpt.py
 # If you find new model or price change, you can overwrite these variables in config as below.